Lorenzo Rota: Career

 He rode at the 2014 UCI Road World Championships, and was named in the start list for the 2017 Giro d'Italia.

-Intermarché–Wanty–Gobert Matériaux (2021–present)

 In August 2020, it was announced that Rota would be joining the team on an initial one-year contract for the 2021 season.
 In his first season at World Tour level, Rota took seven top-ten finishes in one-day races, with a best finish of fourth place at the Clásica de San Sebastián and the Giro della Toscana.
 In October 2021, it was announced that Rota had extended his contract with the team for a further two years.